Let’s get you trained up today in the art of “How to Diagnose Fuel Injector Problems.”

 These quality fuel additives will also make sure that your fuel stays clean, your injectors don’t get clogged up or overheated, plus ensure that your used and abused car always runs at its best.

 CleanBoost® Maxx™ is a fuel additive that doubles as a combustion catalyst to improve performance and keep your components clean and free of carbon deposits.

-Because the fuel will burn cleaner, it will result in fewer carbon deposits on internal components including the fuel injectors and EGR valves.
+Because the fuel will burn cleaner, resulting in fewer carbon deposits on internal components, including the fuel injectors and EGR valves.